Winter at Mount Stewart

 The Mount Stewart microclimate allows us to grow species not found anywhere else on this latitude, but, in the spirit of Lady Edith, we endeavor to continue to push the boundaries of possibility.
 Some of the plants that we grow, such as Tree Ferns (Cyathea cooperi) need a little help making it through winter.

 In the Sunk Garden, we cover some of the more tender climbers and the pillars they wrap around to protect the stems and soft growing tips from damage caused by frost.
+Come January and February look out for the delicate pockets of snowdrops.

 The parterres in the Italian Garden, our showroom for the most exotic plants are largely emptied.
 The banana plants, Salvias, and many more, have been lifted and transported to the nursery, where our propagator, Tim, will care for them until warmer weather.